 - They’re benign, which means they’re noncancerous, and they aren’t a sign of cervical cancer.
 In fact, they’re fairly common.

 - Your doctor will typically discover them during a pelvic examination.
 They usually don’t require treatment.

 Nabothian cysts are tiny cysts that form on the surface of your cervix.
 Your cervix connects your vagina to your uterus.
 It’s sometimes called “the cervical canal.”

-Nabothian cysts are filled with mucus, which is secreted by the cervical glands.
-Sometimes, the tiny bumps are also called cervical cysts, mucinous retention cysts, or epithelial cysts.
-Nabothian cysts are fairly common.
+Nabothian cysts are filled with mucus that is secreted by the cervical glands.
+Sometimes the tiny bumps are called cervical cysts, mucinous retention cysts, or epithelial cysts.

-You should contact your doctor if you have bleeding between your periods, unusual discharge, or pelvic pain.
+Talk to your doctor if you have bleeding between your periods, unusual discharge, or pelvic pain.
 These symptoms may indicate an infection or other abnormality that requires evaluation.

 Your doctor can also use a colposcopy to make an accurate diagnosis.
 This involves magnifying the area to distinguish nabothian cysts from other types of bumps.

-It’s important that your doctor can perform a complete examination of the cervix during routine visits.
+It’s important that your doctor perform a complete examination of the cervix during routine visits.
 These examinations can ensure your reproductive health and help your doctor identify problems with your cervix early.